-Even as an experienced teacher, sometimes I still struggle with chatty students in French class, so I put together this list of 25 strategies for talkative students.
+Even as an experienced teacher, sometimes I still struggle with talkative students in French class, so I put together this list of 25 strategies for chatty students.

 1. Do a French Activity That Involves Talking

-If they’re already talking, why not add more talking?
+If you already have overly talkative students, why not add more talking?
 Take 2 minutes to do a partner speaking activity or have them quiz each other on what you’re learning (vocab, verbs).

 Looking for a unique way to partner them up?
 Try this free nationality partners sheet.
 You’ll vary their partners and teach them the tricky nationality words.
 I love sneaking in extra learning wherever I can. 🙂